Wellington Museum: Background

 The museum started in 1972 as the Wellington Maritime Museum of the Wellington Harbour Board.

 In 1989, with the reorganisation of local bodies throughout New Zealand, the museum was transferred to the Wellington City Council (WCC) and expanded in scope to include social history of the region.
 The conversion of this building into the Museum of Wellington City & Sea was completed in 1999, and it became Wellington Museum in July 2015.
 It is run by Experience Wellington.

 Exhibitions

 The museum contains various exhibits spread through four floors of the Wellington Harbour Board Head Office and Bond Store building.

 The Bond Store

 This exhibit shows the layout of the historic museum building as it was in the late Victorian era, where it was used as a bonded cargo warehouse holding goods.

 Telling Tales

 Telling Tales explores the history of Wellington city throughout the 20th century using a collection of artefacts to mark significant events.
+However, Telling Tales was later changed to another exhibit, Te Whanganui-a-Tara.